andrey-mokhov/graphql-php/docs/en/spiral/input-object-field.md

 > [Default factory](input-object-type.md#input-object-type-via-attribute-factory)
 > `Andi\GraphQL\Common\InputObjectFactory` (which instantiates the InputObjectType) is ignored
 > the scope of properties/methods, marked with the properties/methods attribute will be called for
-> defining the values ​​of the fields.
+> defining the values of the fields.
 >
 > In this case, the `InputObjectFactory` creates an instance of the class without using a constructor,
-> and parameter values ​​will be assigned using reflection, just like calling methods,
+> and parameter values will be assigned using reflection, just like calling methods,
 > describing the fields of the InputObjectType.

 ## <a id="input-object-field-via-interface">Definition by implementing an interface</a>